zhullyb/monyhar/monyhar/docs/clang_tidy.md

 you might not need an LLVM checkout to make the required binaries and scripts (`clang-tidy`, `run-clang-tidy` and `clang-apply-replacements`) available in your `$PATH`.
-However, the system packaged binaries might be several versions behind Chromium's toolchain, so not all flags are guaranteed to work.
+However, the system packaged binaries might be several versions behind Monyhar's toolchain, so not all flags are guaranteed to work.
 If this is a problem, consider building clang-tidy from the same revision the current toolchain is using, rather than filing a bug against the toolchain component.